wojtekmaj/react-calendar/packages/react-calendar/README.md

 react-calendar uses modern web technologies.
 That's why it's so fast, lightweight and easy to style.
 This, however, comes at a cost of [supporting only modern browsers](https://caniuse.com/#feat=internationalization).

-#### Legacy browsers

-If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with react-calendar.

 #### My locale isn't supported!
 What can I do?

 If your locale isn't supported, you can use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with react-calendar.